 A balanced combination of good value, the flashy accessories that kids covet, and of course, adherence to all safety certifications, you really can’t go wrong with any of the helmets on our list.
 As we are currently in the middle of ski season, some of these helmets may be even cheaper than the price listed in the article due to discounts or sales—try to follow our links for potential discounted deals.
 Also, look here instead if you want a higher-end ski helmet with audio and bluetooth.
 If you Happy skiing—and shopping!

 The Giro Youth Tilt Snow Helmet— (here) from Giro, one of our favorite-all-around helmet makers —is perfectly on trend and delivers the safety that your child needs when they hit the slopes.
 Its patented In Form technology ensures an excellent fit—because we all know that a helmet that doesn’t fit can ruin your time on the mountain.
-The helmet’s Super Cool vents will bring fresh air into the helmet and push stale air out all day, making sure that your child is as comfortable as can be.
+The helmet’s Super Cool vents (8 of them, total) will bring fresh air into the helmet and push stale air out all day, making sure that your child is as comfortable as can be.
 Its soft EPS foam liner only adds to the helmet’s coziness.
 Furthermore, its hardshell construction will keep your young skier safe in case of impact.
 They can be stylish when they sport the helmet too—it comes in hues of black or pink.
 All of the Giro’s tend to work very well with the ski goggles as well, with a nice channel to guide the strap and a latch in back to lock the goggle into place.
 For the money, it’s an excellent deal.
 (Of course, it’s compliant with all safety regulations as well—specifically the ASTM F2040 and CE EN1077 certifications).
 It comes in two sizes—extra small / small and medium / large.
 Find here.

 The Triple Eight Youth Wipeout Snow Helmet with Drawing Markers (here) is every young skiers’ dream!
 They can stay protected as they whiz down the slopes—but have the opportunity to customize their helmet however they like.
 Hearts, peace signs, initials, emojis, sports gear, animals—the possibilities are truly endless.
 As kids have always liked to place fun stickers on their helmets, this helmet takes it to the next level and fully engages with kids’ creativity.
 The markers are dry erase—and come in hues of teal, yellow, blue, pink, and orange—so whenever a new idea strikes, kids can simply wipe away their work and start completely fresh.
 Stencils are also included in case kids want a little extra guidance drawing out a particular item.
 Sold for $39.99 on Dick’s Sporting Goods’ website, the helmet comes in shades of black and neon pink.
 It comes in two sizes—medium and large.
 Find here.